Ocean Beach 05

 Arrangements were made by Doughty Funeral Home in Exmore, Virginia.

-To send flowers to the family or plant a tree in memory of Melvin Nuckols, please visit our floral store.
+To order memorial trees or send flowers to the family in memory of Melvin Nuckols, please visit our flower store.

 Funeral Service